 Manuel holds a professional degree in architecture from the Valencia School of Architecture (Spain; Honors Diploma), an MA Architectural History (Distinction) from The Bartlett, University College London, and an MDesS History & Philosophy of Design (Distinction) from the GSD.
 Manuel has a thorough command of French, Spanish and Catalan, reads Italian and knows some German.
 He has served as Professors Rafael Moneo’s and Hashim Sarkis’s TA.

-Jason Nguyen's research focuses on early modern European architecture and urbanism, centering on the relationship between architectural theory and practice and the development of scientific thought, labor and commercial practices, and social and aesthetic philosophy in France, 1600-1800.
-He is currently the Robert H. and Clarice Smith Fellow (CASVA, National Gallery of Art) as well as a invited researcher at the Institut national d’histoire de l’art (Paris), where he is conducting research on his dissertation, “Constructing Classicism: Theory, Practice, and the Creation of Architectural Expertise in Paris, 1670-1720.”
-His project considers how the regulation of architectural practice, construction, and finances came to impact the formalization of architecture as a theoretical discipline.
+Jason Nguyen studies early modern European architecture and urbanism, with an interest in the relationship between architectural theory and practice and the development of scientific thought, labor and commercial practices, and social and aesthetic philosophy, 1600-1800.
+He is currently the Robert H. and Clarice Smith Fellow (CASVA, National Gallery of Art) as well as a invited researcher at the Institut national d’histoire de l’art (INHA) in Paris, where he is working on his dissertation, “Constructing Classicism: Theory, Practice, and the Creation of Architectural Expertise in Paris, 1670-1720.”
+His project considers how the codification of architectural practice, construction and finances came to impact the formalization of architecture as a theoretical discipline.
 From 2013 to 2015, he was the Samuel H. Kress Fellow at the INHA.

 In 2007, he co-founded Manifold Magazine, and in 2011 launched Apeira, an online journal that aims to implicate cultural theory with contemporary architectural developments.